literat/literat/src/posts/2021-03-05-renovate-your-dependencies/index.md

 The first step was to use package grouping.
 For example we took `eslint-*` packages and created `eslint` group.
 Renovate then updated all packages within this pattern in one pull request.
 That helped a lot with noise reduction but increase the difficulty of finding a corrupted package if something in this pull request breaks our builds.

 The second step to reduce noise was working with time.
 We planned in time when this hell should begin.
-So we picked one day in a week when renovate can emit updates and rest of the days we are living in peace.
+We picked one day in a week when renovate can emit updates and rest of the days we are living in peace.
 We set this to Monday so we have an entire week to deal with updates.

 Another step to reduce all the mess was to use automerging.
 Definitely the best feature.
 But use it with caution.
 This feature requires a very well setup up CI pipeline.
 Because you do not want to break your application with some bad package update.
 For now we are automerging only patch and minor changes in packages.
 And of course our CI pipeline test every build.